Transmit ARKit world-mapping data between nearby devices with the MultipeerConnectivity framework to create a shared basis for AR experiences.

 Run the AR Session and Place AR Content

 This app extends the basic workflow for building an ARKit app.
-(For details, see Building Your First AR Experience.)
+(For details, see Tracking and Visualizing Planes.)
 It defines an

 ARWorld with plane detection enabled, then runs that configuration in the

 UITap detects a tap on the screen, the